stonepros/stone/doc/dev/dashboard/ui_goals.rst

   to automate tasks, so by simply adding a CLI feature we miss the workflow and add complexity, which potentially 'bloats' the UI.
-* Don't think like a developer...try and adopt the mindset of an Administrator, who only works with the Ceph cluster part-time - this is the reality for today's Operations teams.
+* Don't think like a developer...try and adopt the mindset of an Administrator, who only works with the Stone cluster part-time - this is the reality for today's Operations teams.

 Focus On User Experience